ENTERTAINER OF THE YEAR

 Means has also developed and launched his own screen printing company, Tatanka Clothing.
 Apparel designed and created to uplift and inspire cultural empowerment.

-This year the National Indian Gaming Association awarded Tatanka by naming him the 2018 Entertainer of the Year.
+The National Indian Gaming Association recently awarded Tatanka by naming him the 2018 Entertainer of the Year.

 Tatanka’s ambition and perseverance has taken him from his home on the reservation to traveling across North America.
 He has become a much-needed role model for all American Indian First Nations youth.
 Tatanka is proud to be an alcohol & drug-free sober performer and living a healthy lifestyle.